mhib/pairing_heap/README.md

 PairingHeap is a pure Ruby priority queue implementation using a pairing heap as the underlying data structure.
 While a pairing heap is asymptotically less efficient than the Fibonacci heap, it is usually faster in practice.
 This makes it a popular choice for Prim's MST or Dijkstra's algorithm implementations.

+PairingHeap is currently being used as the priority queue data structure in [RGL](https://github.com/monora/rgl/).

-Also implementation without priority change support is provided(`SimplePairingHeap`), while the asymptotical complexity of the methods stay the same, bookkeeping of elements is not needed making the constant smaller.
+Also implementation without priority change support is provided(`SimplePairingHeap`), while the asymptotical complexity of the methods stay the same, bookkeeping of elements is not needed making, the constant smaller.

 ## Installation